ultransible/centos_7_systemd/README.md

-Dockerfile for Dubian centos7 with systemd
+Dockerfile for centos7 with systemd

 ## Usage